DevJ-pn/NeuralNetworks/README.md

 # NeuralNetworks
-A lot of neural networks for good life
+A lot of neural networks for fast problem solving